mustafa-sarshar/musto-task-reminder/README.md

 ## FURTHER HELP

 - To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## MATERIALS:

+- App icons are downloaded from [flaticon.com](https://www.flaticon.com/free-icons/task) created by Freepik - Flaticon (accessed on 03.27.2023)
+- Welcome page animation is downloaded from [giphy.com](https://giphy.com/gifs/love-i-you-chippythedog-AIPvjOCQ6Gvg9Ll6uR) created by Chippy The Dog (accessed on 03.27.2023)